 The salad was massive, and I felt like it was one of the best quick service entrees I’ve had in a long time at Disney.
-It was only a little over $11.00 on the date of my visit, and it definitely delivered taste and money-wise.
+The salad cost a little over $11.00 on the date of my visit.

 Thankfully, Regal Eagle Smokehouse has several options to accommodate food allergies.
 For example, this is the Kansas City smoked half chicken.

 It comes with a side item, and fries cooked in a separate fryer always tend to be a simple option for him.
-And while that looks like buttered Texas toast, it’s actually a gluten-free bread with a soy spread.
+And while that looks like buttered Texas toast, it’s a gluten-free bread with a soy spread.

 He doesn’t have gluten sensitivity.
 However, allergies to eggs and milk often prevent him from eating bread in most restaurants.

-Outside of Regal Eagle Smokehouse, there’s a crafts and drafts walk up window.
+Outside of Regal Eagle Smokehouse, there’s a crafts and drafts walk-up window.

 Here’s a look at the different offerings you can pick up there.
 They have non-alcoholic specialties like a berry sparkler and frozen iced tea lemonade.
 In the South, we call that half and half.

 You can also pick up various specialty cocktails, draft beer, hard cider, and wine on tap.
 So what isn’t on tap these days?

-Hopefully, this review of Regal Eagle Smokehouse provided you with the details to decide whether or not a meal here is right for your party.
+As it turns out, Regal Eagle Smokehouse is a wonderful addition to the American Pavilion.
+Hopefully, this review of Regal Eagle Smokehouse provided you with the details to decide whether or not a meal here is suitable for your party.